mgsisk/stencil/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Request a feature
+name: Feature request
-about: Suggest an idea to enhance this project
+about: Suggest an idea for this project
-title: Provide a brief, descriptive summary of the feature here
+title: ''
-labels: enhancement, help wanted
+labels: ''
-assignees: mgsisk
+assignees: ''

 ---